sosia-dev/sosia/docs/tutorial/usage.rst

 Similarity parameters
 ---------------------

-`sosia` aims to identify researchers who are similar to the Original in the comparison year.
-Currently, `sosia` defines similarity based on four criteria: the start of the academic career, the number of co-authors, the number of publications, and the total citation count.
+`sosia` aims to identify researchers who are similar to the Original in the comparison year. `sosia` can define similarity based on six criteria: the same main field (ASJC2), the start of the academic career, the number of co-authors, the number of publications, the total citation count, being affiliated to a specific (set of) affiliations.
 Another researcher (i.e., Scopus profile) is considered similar if their characteristics fall within a defined margin around those of the Original.
-If all characteristics are similar and the other researcher is not a co-author, they are considered a match.
+However, only researchers that are not co-authors (until the comparison year) and that published in topically similar sources in the year the Original's career began.

-By default (i.e., if not specified), the margin for the first year of publication is set to 2 years, while the margins for the number of co-authors, publications, and citations are set to 20%.
-These margins apply in both directions.
-You can override these parameters. sosia interprets integer values as absolute deviations and float values as percentages for relative deviations.
+By default none of the six criteria is active; i.e., you can switch them on and off like they were modules.
+We recommend to use the first five criteria with rather low values (e.g., , the margin for the first year of publication equal to 1 year, and the margins for the number of co-authors, publications, and citations equal to something between 10% and 20%).
+Margins apply in both directions. `sosia` interprets integer values as absolute deviations and float values as percentages for relative deviations.

 .. code-block:: python

-    >>> stefano = Original(55208373700, 2017, first_year_margin=2,
+    >>> stefano = Original(55208373700, 2018, db_path=DB_NAME,
+    >>>                    same_year=True, first_year_margin=1,
     >>>                    coauth_margin=0.2, pub_margin=0.2,
-    >>>                    cits_margin=0.2, db_path=DB_NAME)
+    >>>                    cits_margin=0.15)

-With this configuration, sosia will identify matches who began publishing within ±2 years of the scientist's first publication.
-In the comparison year, the matches will have a similar number of co-authors, within a range of ±20% of the original number (with a minimum of 1), and a similar number of publications, also within a range of ±20% (with a minimum of 1).
+With this configuration, sosia will identify matches who began publishing within ±1 years of the scientist's first publication.
+In the comparison year, the matches will have a similar number of co-authors, within a range of ±20% of the original number (with a minimum of 1), and a similar number of publications, also within a range of ±15% (with a minimum of 1).

 Defining search sources
 -----------------------